Her Story

 Marion's · New York City

 Before building her own empire, she went to New York to learn.
 Marion's gave her the craft, the confidence, and the perspective that only a city kitchen can.
-She absorbed it all — then brought it back to the Shore, where she knew the real work was waiting.
+She absorbed it all — then brought it back to the Shore.

 NYC